 Avoid sex or being intimate with anyone until you have been checked out by a healthcare provider.
 If you don’t have a provider or health insurance, call CCCHD at (937) 390-5600.
 Avoid gatherings, especially if they involve close, personal, skin-to-skin contact.

-Monkeypox can spread from the time symptoms start until the rash is fully healed a fresh later of skin has formed.
-People who do not have monkeypox symptoms cannot spread the virus onto others.
+Mpox can spread from the time symptoms start until the rash is fully healed a fresh later of skin has formed.
+People who do not have mpox symptoms cannot spread the virus onto others.

-What should I do if I’m notified a person I’ve had close contact with tested positive for monkeypox?
+What should I do if I’m notified a person I’ve had close contact with tested positive for mpox?

 Contacts of animals or people confirmed to have monkeypox should be monitored for symptoms for 21 days after their last exposure.
 Contacts that remain asymptomatic can continue routine daily activities (e.g., go to work, school).
 Contacts should not donate blood, cells, tissue, breast milk, semen, or organs while they are under symptom surveillance.